CarlSeiler/Module_2_Assignment/README.md

 ```

 They all simply call the methods imported from ./routes/index.js.
 Note
-that I modified the methods found there to include the store in their call.
+that I modified the methods found there to include the __store__ in their call.
-I was unable to find a way to otherwise modify the store.
-The store objects
+I was unable to find a way to otherwise modify the __store__.
+The __store__
-is passed to each of the eight routing methods.
+object is passed to each of the eight routing methods.

 ### Additional problems encountered, challenges and testing